 General aviation includes all non-commercial aircraft including small planes, large business jets, charter flights, pleasure crafts, helicopters, and hang gliders.
 Generally, air traffic is considered to be a safe means of transportation, but when accidents do occur they often result in fatalities.
 Smaller, less serious accidents involving private aircraft are more frequent than people realize, because many of these incidents go unreported.

-Unmanned Air Vehicles (UAVs), or Unmanned Aircraft Systems (UASs), more commonly known as drones, is becoming a booming industry where more and more individuals and companies are interested in getting into commercial drone operations, but many do not know where to start.
+More commonly known as drones, remotely Piloted Aircraft Systems (RPAS) continue to grow in popularity and application.
+There has been a continued increase in the number of individuals and companies that are interested in getting into commercial drone operations, but many do not know where to start.

 Self-Driving + Autonomous Vehicles